|The Smiths - The Queen is Dead 1986

 spawning two hit singles, 'Old Man', which peaked at No31 on the Billboard Hot 100, and 'Heart of

 |Paul Weller Wild Wood - 1992

 Paul Weller's second solo record, released in 1993.
 It made it to No.2 in the UK charts, and contained

 two UK hits: "Wild Wood", which reached No.14 in the UK charts and "Sunflower", which reached No.16.

 In 2000 Q magazine placed it at number 77 in its list of the 100 Greatest British Albums Ever and was

 also featured in the book, 1001 Albums You Must Hear Before You Die.

 The seventh album by The Beatles, released on 5 August 1966.

-folk rock inspired Rubber Soul.
-It reached Number 1 on both the UK chart and U.S. chart and stayed at the
+previous, folk rock inspired Rubber Soul.
+It reached Number 1 on both the UK chart and U.S. chart and

 The second of five consecutive albums referred to as Wonder's 'Classic Period'.